 Indications and Usage for Naltrexone

-Naltrexone hydrochloride tablets USP have not been shown to provide any therapeutic benefit except as part of an appropriate plan of management for the addictions.
+Naltrexone hydrochloride has not been shown to provide any therapeutic benefit except as part of an appropriate plan of management for the addictions.

 Naltrexone hydrochloride is contraindicated in:

 - Patients currently dependent on opioids, including those currently maintained on opiate agonists [e.g., methadone) or partial agonists (e.g., buprenorphine).

 - Patients in acute opioid withdrawal (see WARNINGS).

 - Any individual who has failed the naloxone challenge test or who has a positive urine screen for opioids.